py-cu/py-cu.github.com/_posts/2016-02-01-Announcement.md

 ---
 layout: default
 category: announcements
-title: open hours moving to Saturdays
+title: Open hours moving to Saturdays
 slug: Open hours moving from Tuesdays to Saturdays, 1 - 3 PM at the Makerspace
 ---